makma/fingerprintjs.com/content/blog/prevent-multiple-signups.md

 ## Getting a token

 To begin, you’ll need a FingerprintJS Pro subscription.
-If you don’t have one, you can [start a 10-day free trial](https://dashboard.fingerprintjs.com/signup/) with no limits or restrictions on your account.
+If you don’t have one, you can [create a free account](https://dashboard.fingerprintjs.com/signup/) with up to 1,000 monthly unique visitors.

 Once you have an account, open the dashboard and take a look at the Subscription menu on the left side of the window.
 Click the Tokens label and copy any active browser token.